linebender/rfcs/rfcs/0001-masonry-backend.md

 - `xilem_core/`
 - `xilem_web/`
-- `xilem_native/`
 - `masonry/`

-- `xilem/`, which would only be a placeholder crate pointing to `xilem_web/` or `xilem_native/`.
+The main `xilem/` crate is defined at the project root.

 ## Implementation strategy

 The implementation will require several steps:

-- Refactoring Masonry to use the same dependencies Xilem currently uses, especially Glazier, Vello, and Parley insted of druid-shell and Piet.
+- Refactor Masonry to use the same dependencies Xilem currently uses, especially Glazier, Vello, and Parley insted of druid-shell and Piet.
-- Integrating AccessKit support.
+- Integrate AccessKit support.
-- Moving the Masonry codebase to the Xilem repository, ideally in a way that preserves commit history.
+- Move the Masonry codebase to the `xilem` repository, ideally in a way that preserves commit history.
-- Porting the list of Github Issues in the masonry-rs repository to the Xilem repository.
+- Port the list of Github Issues in the `masonry-rs` repository to the `xilem` repository.
-- Creating a new `xilem_native` crate on parity with the current Xilem crate.
+- Create a temporary `xilem_masonry` crate, aiming for parity with the current Xilem crate.
-- Removing the current xilem crate.
-- Publishing both `xilem_native` and the placeholder `xilem` crate on crates.io.
-- Sharing ownership of the crates with Raph Levien.
+- Once parity is reached, replace the current `src/` folder with the contents of `xilem_masonry`.
+Remove `xilem_masonry/`.
+- Publish `xilem`.

 ## Drawbacks